uhasker/getting-things-done-in-next-js/src/chapter4/05-web-forms.md

 <input type="email" id="email" name="email" />
 ```

-Finally for the multiline text we will use the `<textarea>` element:
+Finally, for the multiline text, we will use the `<textarea>` element:

 ```html
 <!-- The label -->